 Lucifer stumbled, sagged to his knees, clutching his chest.
 "No, you can't do this."

 Raw hatred and rage consumed Mordecai, torturing his mind.
-The hand clasped around Lucifer's grace burned, the pain white hot.
+The hand, clasped around Lucifer's grace, burned.
+White-hot pain scorched his flesh.

 In a flash, The Creator appeared before them.
-He held an open golden box towards Mordecai.
-“Place what's mine inside.”
+He held an open metal box towards Mordecai.
+"Place what 'tis mine inside."

 For a brief moment, Mordecai didn't want to release it.
-Wanted it for his own.
+He wanted it for his own.
+Desired the power.

 Hand shaking, Mordecai slowly peeled open his fingers, dropping the ball of light inside the box.
 The instant it was gone from him, his mind cleared.
 "Father, I am sorry."